Decathlon/sports-docs/01_api_reference.md

 }
 ```

-This endpoint retrieves a sport and its children, if any.
+This endpoint retrieves a sport (and its children, if any).
-The ID can be passed in as either the `slug` column or the `id` column, for
+The ID parameter can be passed in as a `slug` or `id` for convenience.
-convenience.
-If a sport does not have children, or if it's already a child, the relationship
-object will return `null`.
+In the case a sport doesn't have children, or if it's already a child, the relationship object will return `null`.
 If a sport is a child, the `parent_id` column will display the ID of its parent.

 ### HTTP Request